 - No purchase is necessary.
 To enter, leave a comment on this blog post.

 - Only US residents ages 18 and older are eligible to enter.

 - Odds of winning are based on number of entries received.

 - Winner will be drawn at random.

 - If winner does not respond within 48 hours after time of contact, that entry will be forfeited and a new winner will be drawn.

 This post is brought to you by Malibu Compost.
-Thank you for supporting the brands that support Garden Betty.
+Thank you for supporting the sponsors that support Garden Betty.

 Update: A big thanks to everyone who entered!

 This giveaway is now closed.
 The winner has been announced here.